 We had to dive deep to bring you the following Information on Pearls...

 Pearl secrets are hard to come by at the best of times and discrepancies abound as to the early discovery of the pearl cultivating technique.
-Then there's "secrets" about Imitation Pearls and the Spanish process of how on earth do that make Majorica pearls?!
+Then there are "secrets" about Imitation Pearls and the Spanish process of how on earth do that make Majorica pearls?!

 Older Pearl Information is even harder to find, even in some of the great books on Pearls!

 The following information, challenges the popular belief, that the Japanese were the first to cultivate pearls.
-"Discovery of the Pearl Cultivating Technique" questions this commonly held belief in that, the Japanese, were the first inventors of bead-nucleated Cultured Pearls.
+"Discovery of the Pearl Cultivating Technique" questions the commonly held belief in that, the Japanese, were the first inventors of bead-nucleated Cultured Pearls.

 Some think the mystery of a Pearl is due to its appearance; the restrained beauty and mysterious lunar glow that draws you in.
 The spell of a Pearl is evoked in the classic novel - The Pearl, by John Steinbeck.

 From the earliest accounts of pearl diving, it's premier Persian Gulf Pearls, from the Gulf of Oman and southeast Arabia that is mentioned time and time again.

 Natural marine pearls are important, socially, politically and economically, so important in fact, they have determined the wealth of nations in the past.

 Along the shores of India and Sri Lanka, rich folklore has developed concerning their origin and special properties.

 The earliest accounts of Natural pearls describe them as "zoo minerals" and little pearls were regarded as objects of good omen.
 Like the moon which can be visualized as a large white Pearl.
-Pearls are sometimes likened to a woman, artists have captured this realism which borders on sensual meanings.
+Pearls are sometimes compared to a woman and famous artists have captured on cavas the realism of a Natural Pearl.

-In the Old World, marine pearls were widely traded and were an ideal form of portable wealth.
-The Baroda Pearls of the royal treasury of the Maharaja of Baroda is a fine example of well-travelled jewelry.
+In the Old World, marine pearls were widely traded and being small, were an ideal form of portable wealth.
+The Baroda Pearls of the royal treasury of the Maharaja of Baroda is a fine example of well-traveled jewelry.
 Pearls and precious gemstones were among the most mobile and realizable assets.

-Sources for information on Pearls and their origin can be divided into three sections:
+Sources for information on Pearls and their origin can be divided into 3 sections:

 1. Legends and classical mythology concerning the use of pearls.